Most of my samples come from a pond 30 feet behind my backyard.

 Wild Heerbrugg M5

 This is one of my two stereo microscopes made in the late 1950s.
-I use it for troubleshooting solder joints, burn marks, and other small details.
+I use it mostly for electronics repair work.

 Olympus BH2 BHTU